Module 6 of 12 · Async + Virtual

 Communication Planning

-Module 6 throughline — A work plan says what happens.
-A communication plan says how the team stays aligned while it happens — design it before kickoff, or improvise it under stress.
+Module 6 throughline: A work plan says what happens.
+A communication plan says how the team stays aligned while it happens.
+Design it before the kickoff.

 Tools & resources